kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-28-fata-morgana-part-two.md

 "Trust," he says and hands the bag back.
 "When we walk, pay attention to your breathing.
 That’s important, so you won’t get tired."

 We walk to the monastery boundary, and beyond, down the road leading up to the foothills where the monastery lies, and down to the highway.
 Hitching a ride into Serpentine from some brave soul, we dodge turnstiles and catch the train into Perth city, and I’m a punk all over again, dodging guards.
 The train ride is a series of moving slides, like the old movie shutter speeds, placing new life before me, and it’s like I’m in some vacuum looking out at the city.
 It’s only when you return that you realise the stillness of the forest.
 The stillness now replaced by a junkie we see two seats down, scratching his forearms and muttering to some chimerical vision, the baby crying on the lap of a bored, hapless mother, the stink of drink, and the sweet, sticky teenagers, with their jilted, hyperventilating laughter.
 The girls.
 I’m watching a pretty one, her head tilted down, punching thumbs at her iphone, and I can feel him watching me watch.
-"Why are you here?", he asks.
+"Why are you here?" he asks.
 My head snaps towards him, and I get it, nodding.

 "This is the one,’ he says, and we alight the train.